gvwilson/thirdbit/src/fiction/santas/index.md

 The smaller santa reached into her sack.
 For a heartbeat Finner thought she was going to throw another foam grenade, but instead she pulled out a head.
-A toy head,
+A toy one,
 Finner noticed with relief,
-with dents and scuffs and a scorch mark on one cheek.
+with dents and scuffs and a scorch mark on one painted cheek.

 The mummy hissed again.
 "You bring…